Bloom-host/BloomDocs/docs/running_a_server/domain.md

 ---
 # Pointing a domain to a split server

-Split servers created using the Duck Panel don't have a 25565 port and if you want to join to them directly you will need to use an ip like this: `survival.example.com:25566`.
+Split servers don't have a 25565 port and if you want to join to them directly you will need to use something similar to this: `survival.example.com:25566`.
 We can get around this by using a **DNS SRV record** that points to the split server port.

 :::warning
 For the following steps we assume you already have created an A record pointing to your server IP.
 If you haven't done so, please follow the steps above to create another A record before you create the SRV Record.